SFPC/recoded/README.md

 git push origin branchName
 ```

-Now [go to GitHub repo](https://github.com/ofZach/dayForNightSFPC) and submit a pull request via the GH interface.
+Now [go to the GitHub repo](https://github.com/ofZach/dayForNightSFPC) and submit a pull request via the GH interface.